Kvenvær Church

-Kvenvær Church (Kvenvær kirke) is a parish church of the Church of Norway in Hitra municipality in Trøndelag county, Norway.
+Kvenvær Church (Kvenvær kirke) is a parish church of the Church of Norway in Hitra Municipality in Trøndelag county, Norway.
 It is located in the village of Kvenvær on the northwestern coast of the island of Hitra.
 It is one of the churches for the Kvenvær og Sandstad parish which is part of the Orkdal prosti (deanery) in the Diocese of Nidaros.
 The white, wooden church was built in a long church design in 1909 using plans drawn up by the architect Nils Ryjord.
 The church seats about 500 people.

 History

 The earliest existing historical records of the church date back to the year 1589, but the church was not new that year.
 The first church was likely a wooden stave church that was built during the mid-1400s.
 It was originally located on the northwestern shore of the small island of Hakkebuøya about 5 km to the southwest of the village of Kvenvær on the main island of Hitra.
-The church was on a small island that was surrounded by dozens of other small islands which were collectively referred to as the Kvenvær islands, hence the name of the church.
+The island on which the church was located was surrounded by dozens of other small islands which were collectively referred to as the Kvenvær islands, hence the name of the church.
 According to parish priest Rosing's report to the diocesan leaders, the church was almost completely restored in 1703, when most of the wood including the roof, north wall, and floor were all rotting due to the exposed sea air.

 In 1732, the people of the parish petitioned for permission to build a graveyard at the church so that they wouldn't need to travel to Dolm Church to bury their dead.
 Permission for the graveyard was granted.
 The people of the parish were very happy, but soon after, problems were discovered with the site.
-The rocky land had a thin layer of soil on it, so coffins could not be buried as deep as they should have been, so farm animals such as pigs would dig around and leave exposed coffins so they had to fence in the graveyard.
-During burials, locals had to bring sand and dirt with to cover the coffins with and sometimes, they just piled rocks all over the coffin when soil wasn't available.
+The rocky land had a thin layer of soil on it, so coffins could not be buried as deep as they should have been, so farm animals such as pigs would dig around and leave exposed coffins; consequently, the graveyard had to be fence in.
+During burials, locals had to bring sand and dirt to cover the coffins with and sometimes, they just piled rocks all over the coffin when soil wasn't available.
 The church established a couple of smaller auxiliary cemeteries on the nearby islands of Rørøya and Gangstøa.